 Do Grandparents Have Visitation Rights in New York?

-By , Attorney · Golden Gate University School of Law
+By , Attorney Golden Gate University School of Law

-Are you concerned about how a divorce, separation, or parent's death will interfere with your relationship with your grandchildren?
+Are you concerned about how a divorce, separation, or death might interfere with your relationship with your grandchildren?
 These life-altering changes in the family can impact the grandparent-grandchild relationship, especially when a surviving or custodial parent tries to limit your time together.
-This article explains when and how grandparents can request court-ordered visitation with their grandchildren in New York.

-• one or both parents die
+• one or both parents of the child have died, or

 The grandparent asking for visitation has the "burden of proof" (the duty to provide sufficient evidence) to show a legal right to court-ordered time and that the proposed visits are in the child's best interests.